DHTMLX/docs-suite/docs/data_collection/api/datacollection_parse_method.md

 ---
 sidebar_label: parse()
-title: parse()
+title: JavaScript DataCollection - parse Method
+hide_title: true
+description: You can explore the parse method of DataCollection in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# parse()

 @short: loads data from a local data source

 @signature: {'parse(data: T[]): void;'}